 The FHCF plays a significant role in the provision of property insurance coverage for Florida residents.
 Eleven years of minimal storm activity from 2006 to 2016 resulted in the FHCF accumulating sufficient reserves to prepare for future storms.
-As of December 31, 2021, the FHCF had an estimated fund balance of approximately \$11.3 billion after accounting for significant projected losses for Hurricane Irma and Hurricane Michael in the amount of \$9.25 billion.
-The FHCF had \$3.5 billion of Series 2020A pre-event bond proceeds available during the 2021 season to provide additional liquidity and these are also available for the upcoming 2022 season.
-Regardless of this fund balance, the FHCF would still need to rely on post-event bonding and emergency assessments to pay claims if a storm or storms of sufficient magnitude impacted Florida.
+However, due to Hurricanes Irma, Michael, and Ian, a significant amount of resources have been depleted.
+As of December 31, 2022, the FHCF had an estimated fund balance of approximately \$12.3 billion after accounting for losses from Hurricane Irma and Hurricane Michael in the amount of \$9.25 billion but prior to accounting for losses from Hurricane Ian.
+In addition, the FHCF has \$3.5 billion of Series 2020A pre-event bond proceeds available to provide additional liquidity for the upcoming 2023-2024 contract year.
+The FHCF would need to rely on post-event bonding and emergency assessments to pay claims if a storm or storms of moderate to significant magnitude impacted Florida in the 2023-2024 contract year.
 The analyses presented in this report summarize those resources and how the FHCF would apply them after an event.